MrAhile/K8s-CKA/1-Cluster/kubeadm-setup.md

 - *worker1*
 - *worker2*

+Note: make sure to reboot these VMs if you get the **restart required** when you connect with ssh

 For the next steps, I'd recommend you open 4 terminals, one on the host machine and one for each VM.

 2. Installation of the dependencies